highchair/artinruins-com/_property/central-diner.md

 In 2006, Elmwood resident Carol “Kip” DeFeciani purchased the property and initiated another overhaul, restoring the diner to its historic appearance and opening for business as **The Liberty Elm**.
 This update signaled the owner’s pledge to direct one percent of profits to purchase new disease-resistant American Liberty Elm trees for Elmwood Avenue.
 The food and the vibe were strong enough to receive national attention — the restaurant was featured on [Diners, Drive-Ins, and Dives (Season 8, Ep.
 8)](//www.foodnetwork.com/shows/diners-drive-ins-and-dives/episodes/comfort-food-classics){:target="_blank"} in February, 2010.

 The business lasted until about 2013, when it was again available for sale.
 A new family purchased #806 in January of 2014, changed the name back to the Elwood Diner, but lasted until 2017.
-Another owner gave it a go as **Paula’s Kitchen**, opening at a partuclary precarious time during the COVID-19 pandemic in 2020.
+Another owner gave it a go as **Paula’s Kitchen**, opening at a particularly precarious time during the COVID-19 pandemic in 2020.

 ### Current Events

 Most recently (March 2021), the former Elwood Diner was listed for sale[^1].
-We are unsure if it has sold to a new entreprenuer yet.
+We are unsure if it has sold to a new entrepreneur yet.

 [^1]: “Do You Want to Buy a Diner?,” GoLocalProv.com, March 19, 2021 captured September 16, 2021 from https://www.golocalprov.com/food/Do-You-Want-to-Buy-a-Diner.